LLNL/RAJA/docs/sphinx/user_guide/feature/index.rst

 .. figure:: ../figures/RangeSegment.png

-   A RAJA range segment defines a stride-1 index range [beg, end).
+   A range segment defines a stride-1 index range [beg, end).

 One can create an explicitly-typed range segment or one with the default ``RAJA::Index_type`` index type.
 For example,::